g4bey/untitled_medical_software/README.md

 This was my first time touching to Java.
 I had to use swing and only could only use .txt files.

-I forgot to created them in case the files do not exist because I'm a dummy.
+I forgot to create them in case the txt files do not exist.
+Sorry I'm a dummy :(
-Sorry :(